anayflima/immersive-NeRF-api/README.md

 ### Transfer to VR
 ###### In order to transfer our scene to the VR, you need to use both outputs from the rendering in the previous step (rendered images in --savedir, rendered_angles.json).
-These outputs must then be added to the ./VR/data/ to view the scene in VR.
+These outputs must then be added to the ./nerf/data/ directory to view the scene in VR.

 Then, you have to run the [add_padding.py](https://github.com/anayflima/immersive-NeRF-api/blob/main/add_padding.py) file to add padding to the images to mantain aspect ratio, and run the  [map_json.py](https://github.com/anayflima/immersive-NeRF-api/blob/main/map_json.py) file to  map the images to degree rotations.
 Finally, host a localhost from the index.html file located at the root repository.